 7 On 13 November 2017, the previous Government announced its intention to bring forward a new Bill to implement the Withdrawal Agreement in domestic law.
 This confirmed that the major policies set out in the Withdrawal Agreement would be given effect in domestic law through new primary legislation, rather than by secondary legislation under the then EU (Withdrawal) Bill.

 8 On 14 November 2018, the previous Government published a draft of the Withdrawal Agreement (agreed at negotiator level).
 This Agreement was agreed by European leaders on 25 November 2018 and laid before Parliament on 26 November 2018.
-The Agreement was subject to votes in the House of Commons as prescribed under s.13 of the EU (Withdrawal) Act 2018 (EUWA) on 15 January 2019 and 12 March 2019, whilst the Withdrawal Agreement alone, without the Political Declaration, was voted on by the House of Commons on 29 March 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020).
+The Agreement was subject to votes in the House of Commons as prescribed under s.13 of the EU (Withdrawal) Act 2018 (EUWA) on 15 January 2019 and 12 March 2019, whilst the Withdrawal Agreement alone, without the Political Declaration, was voted on by the House of Commons on 29 March 2019 (may also apply to new exit date on 31 December 2020).
 The Agreement was rejected in all these votes.
 The Agreement was also subject to a take note motions in the House of Lords.

 9 On 6 March 2019, the previous Government announced that it would be bringing forward legislation designed to protect and enhance workers’ rights after the UK’s withdrawal from the EU.

 11 On 5 April 2019 the then Prime Minister wrote to the President of the European Council seeking a second extension of the Article 50 period.
-On 11 April 2019, the European Council and the UK agreed an extension to the Article 50 period until 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) (European Council Decision (EU) 2019/584, O.J.
+On 11 April 2019, the European Council and the UK agreed an extension to the Article 50 period until 31 October 2019 (may also apply to new exit date on 31 December 2020) (European Council Decision (EU) 2019/584, O.J.
 No. L 101, p.1).
 This extension could be terminated early if the Withdrawal Agreement was ratified and came into force before this date.
 Following the conclusion of the European Council, a statutory instrument The European Union (Withdrawal) Act 2018 (Exit Day) (Amendment) (No. 2) Regulations 2019 (S.I.
-2019/859), was made under the negative procedure on 11 April amending the definition of ‘exit day’1 in the EU (Withdrawal) Act 2018 to 31 October 2019 (postponed to 31 January 2020 with an effective exit date on 31 December 2020) at 11pm.2
+2019/859), was made under the negative procedure on 11 April amending the definition of ‘exit day’1 in the EU (Withdrawal) Act 2018 to 31 October 2019 (may also apply to new exit date on 31 December 2020) at 11pm.2

 12 On 23 May 2019, Prime Minister Theresa May resigned.
 Following a change in Government, Prime Minister Boris Johnson committed to negotiating a new Withdrawal Agreement.
 This Withdrawal Agreement was agreed by European leaders at the European Council on 17 October 2019.
 In addition, the Government made a unilateral declaration concerning the operation of the ‘Democratic consent in Northern Ireland’ provision of the Protocol on Ireland/Northern Ireland.